Cervicitis is an inflammation of the cervix, the lower, narrow end of your uterus that opens into the vagina.

 Treatments and drugs

-You may not need treatment for cervicitis that's not caused by an STD.
-If the cause is an STD, both you and your partner are likely to need treatment.
+You may not need treatment for cervicitis that's not caused by a sexually transmitted infection (STI).
+If the cause is an STI, both you and your partner are likely to need treatment.

 Prescription medications often can clear up the inflammation of cervicitis.
 Treatment for a bacterial infection is with an antibiotic.
 If the cause is viral, such as genital herpes, the treatment is an antiviral medication.
-However, antiviral medication doesn't cure herpes, which is a chronic condition.
+However, antiviral medication doesn't cure herpes, which is a chronic condition and may be passed on to your partner at any time.

 Terms and conditions of use